nilsboy/errorformatregex/README.md

-Add vim's errorformat as prefix to lines matching an error regex.
+Add vim's errorformat as prefix to lines matching a regex.